 The FDA has 60 days from its receipt of an NDA or BLA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
 Once the submission is accepted for filing, the FDA begins an in-depth review.
 The FDA has agreed to certain performance goals in the review of NDAs.
 Marketing applications are assigned review status during the filing period.
 Review status could be either standard or priority.
 Most such applications for standard review are reviewed within 12 months under PDUFA V (two months for filing plus ten months for review).
 The FDA attempts to review a drug candidate that is eligible for priority review within six months, as discussed below.
 The review process may be extended by the FDA for three additional months to evaluate major amendments submitted during the pre-specified PDUFA V review clock.
 The FDA may also refer applications for novel drug products or drug products which present difficult questions of safety or efficacy to an Advisory Committee for public review, typically a panel that includes clinicians and other experts, for review, evaluation, and a recommendation as to whether the application should be approved.
-The FDA will typically inspect one or more clinical sites to assure compliance with GCP.
+The FDA is not bound by the recommendation of an Advisory Committee, but it generally follows such recommendations.
+Before approving an NDA or BLA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.
 Additionally, the FDA will inspect the facility or the facilities at which the drug is manufactured.
 The FDA will not approve the product unless compliance with cGMP is satisfactory and the NDA or BLA contains data that provide substantial evidence that the drug is safe and effective in the indication studied and to be marketed.